1. Statement

 6.2.1 Safeguarding

-Children missing education (CME), particularly repeatedly, may indicate potential safeguarding issues including neglect, abuse, sexual and/or criminal exploitation, mental health concerns, substance abuse and radicalisation.
+Children missing education (CME), particularly unexplainable and/or persistent absences from education, may indicate potential safeguarding issues including neglect, abuse, sexual and/or criminal exploitation, mental health concerns, substance abuse and radicalisation.
 Early intervention is essential for identifying possible risks and prevention.
 All staff must be aware of the possible implications of children missing education and understand the College’s procedures for monitoring attendance and action required when a child is missing.

 CME falls under the remit of Child Protection.
 Where a student’s attendance record indicates potential safeguarding issues, the DSL, in collaboration with the SLT, will intervene in accordance with the College’s Child Protection and Safeguarding Policy.